sebi2805/proiect-tss/README.md

 ## Class Equivalence Analysis

-The `create_user` method now accepts the following parameters:
+The `create_user` method accepts the following parameters:

-1. Email
-2. Username
-3. Birth Date
-4. Phone Number
-5. Country
+1. e - a string with an email template
+2. u - a string that represents the username
+3. b - a date that represents the birth date
+4. p - a string with phone number template
+5. r - a string that represents a country

 ### Individual Parameter Equivalence Classes

+### Input domain

 #### Email